EOEPCA/deployment-guide/docs/building-blocks/operations.md

 #### Deploy kube-prometheus-stack

 The core monitoring stack is deployed first so that its CRDs (`ServiceMonitor`, `PodMonitor`, `PrometheusRule`, `AlertmanagerConfig`) are available for subsequent components.
+The values enable the recording rules used by the curated dashboards; baseline alert rules are applied separately.

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts